kierenbeckett/astroconsole/README.md

 Note that some properties need their INDI device name including e.g. `devices.${mount_name}.reverseRa` might be `devices."EQMod Mount".reverseRa`.
 This allows multiple mounts/focusers to be used without needing to change the config file each time.

 Changes to most config takes effect when reloading the web UI.
-You only need to restart AstroConsole when changing the `webui`, `proxy` and `indi` sections.
+You only need to restart AstroConsole when changing the webui or indi host/port.

 ### Finderscope Webcam

 AstroConsole supports the use of a webcam as a digital finderscope.
 Your webcam needs to be streamable over HTTP, set the URL to your webcam using `finderscope.url`.
+If you do not set a URL, a catalogue image is shown.

 If you are running AstroConsole on a Pi you can plug a webcam into the Pi and install [µStreamer](https://github.com/pikvm/ustreamer) to make it available over HTTP.